 March 6th, 2013

-Capture the bad passwords your users type.
+Capture the bad passwords of your user’s type.
 Learn and track what bad passwords your valid users are entering into login screens.

 One day, while trying to remember which password I used to log into my Google account, it occurred to me that Google could easily track bad passwords and associate them to a particular user.
 With this information, along with the rest of what Google knows about us, they could easily gain access to other accounts and services.